 - It’s perhaps the lack of a naturalistic build-up that makes it feel this way.

 We watch through our fingers as Jimmy fakes serial murders.
 This never felt like a feeling that the show induced prior.
-It’s perhaps within the context of how well-written the rest of the show is that this bad writing stands out.

 Example #7 – Darkest Hour